 1. What is shutter speed?
 Shutter speed tells you how long the shutter in your camera will be open.
 If it is open for a short time, it will let less light in.
 If it is open for a longer time, it will let more light in.

 2. Fast shutter speed.
 If you have a short shutter speed, your image will be sharper as you are only capturing that incredibly short moment in time.
-This is great for taking pictures of moving objects (or, in my case, children!).
+This is great for taking pictures of moving objects or people.
 The picture above is Elliott who, essentially, is never still!
 He was running after a ball and I wanted to capture that sweet, excited expression without any blur, so my camera shutter speed was set to 1/2000th of a second.
 That means my shutter was only open for a small fraction of a second and only captured 1/2000th of a second in time, so there wasn't much room for blur.
 This works brilliantly if you are outside or have a lot of natural light, as 1/2000th of a second doesn't leave much time to let a lot of light into your camera.
 If there isn't enough natural light, your photo will be under-exposed (too dark) and it'll be difficult to see details and will feel sort of gloomy.
 The disadvantage of a shorter shutter speed is that photos can work out looking quite static as there is no movement at all in them.

 3. Slow shutter speed.
 The advantage of a slow shutter speed is that it lets in lots of light.
 If you are working in low light conditions, you want to let in as much light as possible.
 This is great if your subject is very still, like a dreamy, sleeping newborn.
 This was an indoor shoot on a cold, wintery day so there was some natural light, but not very much.
 I put my aperture up to f1.8 (low f/stop number = large aperture hole, remember?!) and shutter speed down to 1/160th of a second.
 I then had to have a very steady hand to make sure the camera didn't wobble so I could still get a nice crisp image.